Updated: September 19th, 2020

 The problem is that this pattern often does not stop.
 Next week he might be confessing more minor things, like having wondered whether a female acquaintance likes him, or even having thought his 9th-grade homeroom teacher was attractive (many years ago).
 Although these latter two situations might seem less important to most observers, they provoke just as much anxiety for the OCD sufferer.

 It is often a downward spiral that can reach the point where spouses/ boyfriends/ girlfriends can become frustrated at having to listen to meaningless confessions every day.
 Ironically, this can strain a relationship more than if the OCD sufferer had not mentioned anything.

 How to Cope with Confession Compulsions

 For people suffering from this symptom of OCD, the key is recognizing the role anxiety plays.
 Do they need to confess because it’s the right thing to do, or is it because they’ll feel relieved?
+(This happens due to a phenomenon called negative reinforcement.)
 Do they want to confess despite having been told by their partner that it is not necessary or helpful?
 Working with a therapist trained in exposure and response prevention can be a helpful way to change the way one deals with anxiety in these situations.

 Subscribe to the Manhattan Center for Cognitive-Behavioral Therapy blog!